 - Strikeplate Table Limit Switch: This machine can be ordered with a table limit switch that attaches to a receiving table to stop the machine when the table is full, conserving water and energy.
 It also helps prevent components from becoming damaged.

 - Compartment Racks: Your dishes need to be placed in racks to ensure they stay secure during the sanitizing process.
 Glasswear is perfect for the 36-compartment rack that comes in 41⁄8-, 55⁄8-, or 7-in. heights.
 Other options include combination, peg, and sheet pan racks.

-Dishwasher, conveyor type, high or low temperature sanitizing, single tank design, adjustable conveyor speed, approximately (225) racks/hour capacity (0.68 gallons per rack), 25"H clearance through machine, stainless steel construction, electric or steam tank heat, vent fan control, cULus, NSF
+Dishwasher, conveyor type, high temperature sanitizing, single tank design, adjustable conveyor speed, approximately (225) racks/hour capacity (0.68 gallons per rack), 25"H clearance through machine, stainless steel construction, electric tank heat, vent fan control, cULus, NSF

 *The warranty will not be honored for residential or non-commercial use of any Commercial Equipment.